grayl10/grayl10/Compiler Projects/README.md

     endwhile;

   We do not want the lexical analyzer to ignore unusual characteristics, such as ( or { or *.
 If it encounters an unknown character, then it needs to output a token.
 For example, output a **JUNK** token.

+# Part 2
+  Now that we have tokens, lets check syntax so that we know the parser is doing something, output a notice for every valid statement.
+When your parser finds a syntax error, output an error message with a line number.
+Given the input on the left, your parser should output notices similar to those on the right.

+    while a < b do                          valid assignment if foo > bar then                     valid assignment bob = fred + 99;                    valid assignment else                                  valid if then else
+      bob = 37;
+    endif;
+  endwhile;                                 valid while

+  **Suggestions:**

+  Your first task will be to get your previous Lex file to work with YACC.
+So, start by declaring all the tokens in your YACC file.
+Run "yacc -d" on that file to create y.tab.h .
+Change your lex file so that it includes that y.tab.h file and change your Lex file so that instead of "printf("IF\n");" it has "return IF;" .

+  Don't try to build the entire grammar at once.
+Build a grammar rule for simple assignments, like "bob = joe;" then see if you can build a rule to find multiple statements, like "bob = joe; fred = 99;".
+Then try to match complex math expressions like "a = b + 99;" and "a = b + c + d - 77;"

+  Once you can recognize multiple valid assignments, try while loops that have assignments inside the loop.
+I would save if-then and if-then-else for last.